-One of the earliest maps I ever discovered in my facilitation career was Sam Kaner et. al.’s Diamond of Participation.
-It has been a stalwart companion for more than 20 years in my work and forms a key part of the way the Art of Hosting community talks about process architecture, usually referred to as “the breath of design” owing to its pulsation between divergence and convergence.
+One of the earliest maps I ever discovered in my facilitation career was Sam Kaner et al.’s Diamond of Participation.
+It has been a stalwart companion for more than 20 years in my work.
+It forms a key part of the way the Art of Hosting community talks about process architecture, usually referred to as “the breath of design,” owing to its pulsation between divergence and convergence.

-I realize that I don’t really have much on the blog about this map and so I thought I’d share my summary of Kaner et. al.’s seminal work, The Facilitator’s Guide to Participatory Decision Making.
-If you don’t yet onw this book, buy it now.
+I realize I don’t have much on the blog about this map.
+So I thought I’d share my summary of Kaner et al.’s seminal work, The Facilitator’s Guide to Participatory Decision Making.
+If you don’t yet own this book, buy it now.
 It is an essential resource for all facilitators.

 The Diamond of Participation

-The Diamond of Participation is a map of group process created by Sam Kaner and colleague that identifies several phases a group goes through on the way to creating participatory decisions.
+The Diamond of Participation is a map of the group process created by Sam Kaner and colleagues that identifies several phases a group goes through to create participatory decisions.

-As groups engage with complex decisions there is a very common journey that goes through emotional and creative phases.
+As groups engage with complex decisions, a very common journey goes through emotional and creative phases.
 Our ability to stay open to this journey enables us to discover new ideas, enter into the unknown, engage with difficult dynamics and make sustainable decisions.
-As a map, the diamond of participation helps us navigate the terrain of participatory decision making, and can help a group identify common traps, pitfalls and opportunities.
-Alongside personal leadership capacities to host and participate with presence and openness this map, with tools and practices to help move through each of the stages, can support engaging, creative, participatory decision making.
+As a map, the diamond of participation helps us navigate the terrain of participatory decision-making and can help a group identify common traps, pitfalls and opportunities.
+Alongside personal leadership capacities to host and participate with presence and openness, this map, with tools and practices to help move through each stage, can support engaging, creative, participatory decision-making.

 Zone 1: “Business as usual”

 Most decisions and conversations go quickly.
-You might need a few ideas, a couple of options, but the pathway is clear and there is little or no controversy about what to do.
+You might need a few ideas and a couple of options, but the pathway is clear, and there is little or no controversy about what to do.
 Because we are conditioned to make decisions this way, it is common for groups to close a conversation down early, and for complex conversations this can have the effect of both avoiding conflict and limiting choices and possibilities.

 Business as usual involves: